AaronTheProgrammer/Screen-Video-Maker/README.txt

 These are the types of apps that need to be installed, so you can't run it with just the executable alone.
 You need the whole project folder.

+In order to create a make file or an installer for the application, use the following command:

+npm run make

+The out/make folder will have a Windows installer for the desktop application.

+When you run this command without any parameters, by default it creates the installer for the platform which you are using for development.